Damithedev/lifeline/README.md

 # Lifeline

-Lifeline is a mental health assistance app that provides immediate access to qualified volunteers who can offer support and guidance to people in need.
+Lifeline is a  health assistance app that provides immediate access to qualified volunteers who can offer support and guidance to people in need.
 The app is designed to be a safe and anonymous platform where users can connect with compassionate listeners who are trained to provide emotional support.
 Features

    - Immediate access to support: Users can connect with a volunteer listener within minutes, ensuring that they receive the support they need right away.